 Users of other distributions and operating systems should modify the above steps as required (for example, by installing Xcode on macOS in addition to python – or the dependencies listed at the top of make.bat in the case of Windows).

-Alternatively, users can build a more portable binary distribution of Gridsync and Tahoe-LAFS (suitable for running on other machines of the same architecture) by installing the above dependencies and typing make in the top-level of the source tree.
-This will create a “frozen” distribution of Gridsync and all of its dependencies (including python and Tahoe-LAFS) using PyInstaller, placing the resultant executable files/installers in the dist/ subdirectory.
+Alternatively, users can use PyInstaller to generate a more “portable” binary distribution of Gridsync and Tahoe-LAFS (suitable for running on other machines of the same platform) by installing the required dependencies and typing make in the top-level of the source tree.
+This will create a standalone executable distribution of Gridsync and all of its dependencies (including a “frozen” python interpreter and Tahoe-LAFS), placing the resultant files/installers in the dist/ subdirectory.

 Unsigned binary distributions (currently tracking the master branch) are also available from the project buildbot’s “artifacts” directory.
 These packages, however, should not be considered trustworthy or reliable in any way and are made available only for testing purposes by developers.
 Please excercise appropriate caution when using these files (ideally by downloading and running them inside a disposable virtual machine).